chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 or peer authentication services are in place.
-To do that, this document requests the allocation of new RPC auth flavors that upper layers such as NFS {{?RFC8881}} can use to enforce stronger security when unauthenticating RPC auth flavors are in use.
+To do that, this document requests the allocation of new RPC auth flavors that upper layers such as NFS {{?RFC8881}} can use to enforce stronger security when unauthenticated RPC auth flavors are in use.

 The author expects that,
 in addition to RPC-with-TLS as defined in {{I-D.ietf-nfsv4-rpc-tls}},